lucj/acorn-services/atlas/README.md

 ## Status

-The Atlas service is a work in progress, it will be enhanced
+The Atlas service is currently a WIP...